chnttx/momentum-master/README.md

   <h1>Momentum Master</h1>
 </div>

+## Main Functionalities
 Momentum Master is an online tool for enhancing professional development, built with **functionality and user experience** in mind.
-Get AI-powered reflections, track your goals, manage your skills all-in-one.
+Main functionalities include:
+- Secure login/signup powered by Auth0
+- Daily reflections with AI chatbot, with summary made in the STAR format
+- Track progress with journal history with summaries and full chat log
+- Personalised dashboard with statistics in customised time steps and goal tracking

 ## Dependencies
 You will need the following to run the code: